 Arlene Chai is a Filipino-Chinese author who migrated to Australia during the political chaos in 1982.
-Due to her martial law experience, she is known for her skills in weaving the political problem in the Philippines to her fictions.
-Her first novel THE LAST TIME I SAW MOTHER became a best-seller in Australia and was eventually published in the USA, the UK, and the Philippines.
+She is known for her skills in weaving the political problem in the Philippines in her fictions due largely to her martial law experience.
+Her first novel THE LAST TIME I SAW MOTHER became a best-seller in Australia ,and was eventually published in the USA, the UK, and the Philippines.

-Obviously, Arlene J. Chai wants to depict the political life of the late President Marcos, along with former First Lady, Imelda Marcos although Chai does not directly refer to them.
-But through the characters, plots, and settings she used, I could guess their representation:
+Obviously, Arlene J. Chai wants to depict the political life of the late President Marcos, along with former First Lady Imelda Marcos although Chai does not directly refer to them.
+But through her characters, plots, and settings, I could guess their representation:

 1. El Presidente = The late President Ferdinand Marcos